What is Bounce Rate?

 - Does Bounce Rate is Important Factor?

 Google’s search engine algorithm uses various metrics to refine search results, and judges user behavior to determine search result quality and rankings.
 One such metric is bounce rate, or the rate at which users “bounce” off of a search result page without sending another query to the Google Analytics server.

 The simple formula for calculating bounce rate is dividing the number of single-page sessions or bounces by the number of all sessions.
 If users click search results on your website and then click away from it more often than they perform subsequent Analytics queries or visit your other pages, your page will likely develop a high bounce rate.

 It’s important to note that the Analytics server does not track the time you spend on a page, so the tracked time for a bounce or single-page session is functionally zero.

 The Analytics server would only be able to gauge the time spent on a page if you click back to the search engine or perform another action that queried the Analytics server.

-Have you any idea what ideal bounce rate is?
+Have you any idea what the ideal bounce rate is?

 SEO professionals have struggled consistently over recent years to adapt to changing algorithm preferences and performance metrics.

-A site that publishes news articles likely wants to encourage users to visit multiple articles on different pages beyond the search result page – so a high bounce rate would be bad.
+For example, a site that publishes news articles likely wants to encourage users to visit multiple articles on different pages beyond the search result page – so a high bounce rate would be bad.
 A blog, on the other hand, typically displays most of its content on a single page, so a high bounce rate is expected and perfectly normal.
 Depending on the type of content you are putting out, the nature of the business you are in, and the bounce rate that is normal for your industry, you need to use the tools at your disposal to have the ideal bounce rate- web development languages, relatable content and a site that is easy to navigate, to name a few.

 How Does Bounce Rate Function in Google Analytics?